Netcracker/DRNavigator/documentation/design/3-extend-status-procedure-for-dependencies.md

 ## Proposal

 It is proposed to extend status procedure and get information about dependencies for all depth.
-For this, response will return additional `deps` field with information about dependent services.
+For this, response will return status and after/before not only for called service but also for it's dependencies (on all depth).
 Template looks like:
 ```json
 {